mongodb/terraform-provider-mongodbatlas/website/docs/r/encryption_at_rest.html.markdown

 [Azure Key Vault](https://docs.atlas.mongodb.com/security-azure-kms/#security-azure-kms)
 [Google Cloud KMS](https://docs.atlas.mongodb.com/security-gcp-kms/#security-gcp-kms)

+An [encryption at rest terraform module](https://registry.terraform.io/modules/terraform-mongodbatlas-modules/encryption-at-rest/mongodbatlas/latest) makes use of this resource and simplifies its usages.

 After configuring at least one Encryption at Rest provider for the Atlas project, Project Owners can enable Encryption at Rest for each Atlas cluster for which they require encryption.
 The Encryption at Rest provider does not have to match the cluster cloud service provider.

 Atlas does not automatically rotate user-managed encryption keys.
 Defer to your preferred Encryption at Rest provider’s documentation and guidance for best practices on key rotation.
 Atlas automatically creates a 90-day key rotation alert when you configure Encryption at Rest using your Key Management in an Atlas project.